-Bre Sessions is an Atlanta based wedding photographer.
-Bre is a relationship photographer.
-Her goal to shoot from the perspective of a best friend or family member, because who better than someone who knows you intimately, to capture all of the moments that mean the most to you, on one of the most important days of your life.
-Bre finds makes couples love stories unique and captures and preserves that to look back on and treasure for many years to come.
+Bre Sessions is an Atlanta based wedding photographer who focuses on relationships.
+Her goal to shoot from the perspective of a best friend or family member, because who better than someone who knows you intimately, to capture all of the moments that mean the most to you, on one of the most important days of your life?
+Bre captures couples' unique love stories and preserves them to look back on and treasure for many years to come.

 Wedding Trends in 2023: Royalty, Rust Tones, and Recycling